Frontend integration

 - Navigate to

-function as we will want to pass those details to ourModal
+We need to write ourestimateGasfunction as we will want to pass those details to ourModalcomponent to display. - Implement

-transaction, and store these variables to be used later.app/components/Input.tsxasync function getEstimate() { if (!provider) return; let gasPrice = await provider.getGasPrice(); let price = ethers.utils.formatEther(gasPrice.toString()); setPrice(price); if (!greeterInstance) return; let gasEstimate = await greeterInstance.estimateGas["setGreeting"](message); let gas = ethers.utils.formatEther(gasEstimate.toString()); setGas(gas); let transactionCost = gasPrice.mul(gasEstimate); let cost = ethers.utils.formatEther(transactionCost.toString()); setCost(cost); }
+We want to display the current gas price, estimate the amount of gas required to execute oursetGreetingtransaction, and store these variables to be used later.app/components/Input.tsxasync function getEstimate() { if (!provider) return; let gasPrice = await provider.getGasPrice(); let price = ethers.utils.formatEther(gasPrice.toString()); setPrice(price); if (!greeterInstance) return; let gasEstimate = await greeterInstance.estimateGas["setGreeting"](message); let gas = ethers.utils.formatEther(gasEstimate.toString()); setGas(gas); let transactionCost = gasPrice.mul(gasEstimate); let cost = ethers.utils.formatEther(transactionCost.toString()); setCost(cost); } - Add

-component to return statementapp/components/Input.tsx{ isOpen && ( <Modal closeModal={closeModal} greeterInstance={greeterInstance} message={message} setGreetingMessage={setGreetingMessage} cost={cost} price={price} gas={gas} nfts={nfts} /> ); }
+Modalcomponent to return statementapp/components/Input.tsx{ isOpen && ( <Modal closeModal={closeModal} greeterInstance={greeterInstance} message={message} setGreetingMessage={setGreetingMessage} cost={cost} price={price} gas={gas} nfts={nfts} /> ); }

 Setup our Paymaster Hook